guess-js/guess/predictiveFetching/README.md

 A client-side script (which you'll add to your application) sends a request to the server to get the URL of the page it should fetch, it then prefetches this resource (***script.js & server.js***).

-If a user is a on a poor connection, prefetching will only occur if there's a high level of certainty that an user will go to a particular page next.
+If a user is on a poor connection, prefetching will only occur if there's a high level of certainty that a user will go to a particular page next.
 If a client is using the Save-Data header, no prefetching will occur.

 ## Setup
 After downloading this repo, install the dependencies: